 GM: “Jus’ you see it durin’ the day.
 Is’ a pretty neighborhood to do nothin but walk ‘roun in.
 You can do that f’ hours, jus walk aroun’ an’ look at the ol’ houses.”

 The house Oscar pulls up at it isn’t as large as some of the district’s true mansions, which are replete with their own sprawling grounds, high walls, and armed guards.
 Still, a cast-iron fence and barred gate provides what is likely enough privacy for most.
 Oscar stops the limo, gets out, and punches a string of numbers onto a keypad.
-The iron gate swings open to a white-washed, neoclassical-style home supported by four pillars.
+The iron gate swings open to a white-washed, neoclassical-style home.
 Several palm trees sway against the light wind and rain.

-Amelie: Amelie is gobsmacked again upon seeing her aunt’s house.
-None of her many chats with her parents indicated just how wealthy her aunt is.
-What does she even do for a living to be this successful?
+Amelie: Amelie is gobsmacked again upon seeing where her aunt lives.
+None of her chats with her parents indicated how wealthy her aunt is.
+What does she do for a living to be this successful?

 She does things right this time and stays where she is until Oscar opens the door, then gets out to walk under the kindly-offered umbrella.
 “Thank you for the ride, Oscar, you were really good company.”

 GM: “S’ my job an’ pleasure.
-Din’t eat your beignets, so even more pleasure for me!” the chauffeur laughs as he rings the bell.
+Din’t eat your beignets, so even more pleasure for me!” the chauffeur laughs.